 You are always welcome to come by the office, 9:00am-5:00pm, Monday through Friday, to relax, study, nap, print documents, and play board games.
 We have a small conference room too for quiet study, practicing presentations, small meetings, and more.

 Do you have questions about identity, coming out, accessing resources, or navigating hard situations?
 Come by anytime to talk with student staff in our casual open space, or drop in any of the professional staff offices for some confidential conversation and advising.
-Katherine, Sheltreese, and Tiffany are in the LGBTCC on the first floor of the Red Gym, and Gabe is in the Multicultural Student Center on the second floor.
+Jelani, Katherine, and Tiffany are in the GSCC, and Warren is around the corner on the first floor of the Red Gym.

 Want to make an appointment?
 We can chat with you over the phone, in the office, or anywhere on campus.
 Call the office at 608-265-3344, email email@example.com, or contact any of the staff individually: About Us